michodgs25/Sprint/README.md

 }
 });`

-The above function is really help in hiding certain elements when extending base.html to multiple pages and was used to streamline the platform ensuring user stays on point, either __logging a sprint__ or __exploring previous logs.__
+The above function is really helpful for hiding certain elements when extending base.html to multiple pages and was used to streamline the platform ensuring user stays on point, either __logging a sprint__ or __exploring previous logs.__

 <details>